 Some of the past and existing consultancy projects:

 We provide free advisory service to full time staff and research students of PolyU.

-Enquiries in relation to statistical consultative and advisory services should be addressed to Dr. Marjorie Chiu, co-ordinator of StatAU in the Department of Applied Mathematics, or simply fill in a form for request of service (MS Word, PDF file) and send it to the Unit either by fax or email.
+Enquiries in relation to statistical consultative and advisory services should be addressed to Dr. He Daihai, co-ordinator of StatAU in the Department of Applied Mathematics, or simply fill in a form for request of service (MS Word, PDF file) and send it to the Unit either by fax or email.

 Scientific research is used by academics in a wide scope of academic disciplines such as social sciences, public health, biostatistics, education, social work, public administration, and business administration; and by practitioners engaged in marketing, commerce, and industry.
 Data are the basis for all scientific research.
 Collecting good quality data plays a vital role in supplying objective information for the problems under study so that some analytical understanding of the problems and hence solutions can be obtained.
 Making decision on the basis of poor quality data is risky and may lead to disastrous results, as the situation may be distorted and hence all subsequent analyses and decision making will rest on a shaky ground.

 Sampling plays a vital role in data collection.
 Drawing a representative sample saves time, money and efforts in research and helps achieve desirable degree of reliability on collected data.
 There are many types of sample design and choosing the appropriate design can improve the accuracy and reliability of sample statistics while keeping the cost of survey low.

 A lot of expertise is required in designing a good questionnaire.
 Factual questions requiring memory may produce answers with big memory errors.
 Opinion questions improperly asked may lead to biased results.
 Questions with unspecific, complex, ambiguous wordings may produce poor quality data.
 Question order also may affect the answers obtained, especially when one is concerned with opinions that are unstable.